 Four-hour course, six ECTS, elective.
-This course is primarily designed for third-year and for Controller kelaamset was been as not with und trouve dil to familiarise with academic writing and produce written and spoken language at an academic level in order to be able to complete their dissertation.
-During this course, students develop a wide range of skills, so that they can understand lengthy demanding, texts. recognise implicit meaning and be in position of developing clear, well-structured, detailed texts on subjects, complex showing controlled use of organisational patterns and connectors.
-In addition. students become familiar with the stages of academic writing.
-The course is based on student-centered teaching methods, whereas the of technologies use new
+This course is primarily designed for third-year and fourth-year students, who need to familiarise with academic writing and produce written and spoken language at an academic level in order to be able to complete their dissertation.
+During this course, students develop a wide range of skills, so that they can understand demanding, lengthy texts, recognise implicit meaning and be in position of developing clear, well-structured, detailed texts on subjects, complex showing controlled use of organisational patterns and connectors.
+In addition, students become familiar with the stages of academic writing.
+The course is based on student-centered teaching methods, whereas the use of new technologies (Computer Assisted Language Learning) is an integral part of the learning process so that students fully develop language and other skills.